developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-9/guide/about/index.md

 ### New Features

-* **A new RepeatKeysfeature** causes a specified keyCode to be repeated when long-pressing the key.
+* **New RepeatKeys feature** causes a specified keyCode to be repeated when long-pressing the key.
-* **A new Macros feature** can combine multiple keyCodes, presses or Actions into a single key-press Action.
+* **New Macros feature** can combine multiple keyCodes, presses or Actions into a single key-press Action.

 * **Enterprise Keyboard Designer now includes [predeveloped sample layouts](https://techdocs.zebra.com/ekd/latest/samples/)**, which can be downloaded and deployed immediately or customized to suit the needs of an enterprise.